Frozen Cursor and Mouse Lag on macOS Tahoe?

 macOS Spotlight settings showing search categories and the privacy exclusion list

 Important: If the lag comes back after a few days, something keeps re-triggering the index, often Time Machine or, for developers, Xcode.
-Exclude the backup drive or the developer folders rather than rebuilding the index over and over.

-Step 3: Turn On Reduce Transparency and Reduce Motion
+Turn On Reduce Transparency and Reduce Motion

 Tahoe's Liquid Glass look, with all its transparency and animation, makes the display engine work much harder, especially on older Macs or with several external displays.
 Calming it down frees up real headroom.